ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ![Deployed Architecture](images/Deployed-Application.png)

-**Figure 4**:Our Diagram shows how the Chirp! application is deployed in a running system.
+**Figure 4:** Our Diagram shows how the Chirp! application is deployed in a running system.

 ## User Activities
 The following diagram shows the different user activities that can be made for both authenticated and unauthorized users of the application.
 As the diagram suggests, a user who is not logged in can only access the Public Timeline page, the Register page and the Login page.